sorryvol/sorryvol/README.md

 # Hi, my name is Darcy Power.

-I'm a self-taught software engineer from Australia, but am currently enrolled in a Bachelor of Computing Science at the University of Technology Sydney. and am open to job offers and opportunities.
+I'm a self-taught full stack software engineer from Australia.

 ## Full-Stack Development
-I'm am constantly improving my skills in full stack development by actively creating new projects with the intention improving my learning new concepts and frameworks to develop myself into a better developer.
+I'm am constantly learning and improving my skills by working on different projects.
+I excel more at backend programming than frontend but can make a well designed website if needed, I have a plethora of 'non software engineer' skills which can assist me in making websites and applications looks better such as: Adobe Photoshop, Adobe Illustrator, Blender/3D modelling and more.

 My stack of choice is the MERN stack.